brainiak/rt-cloud/projects/sample/ReadMe_SampleProject.md

     - The functions enable you to interact with files, from starting a lookout (or watch) for a specific type of file to displaying all of the allowed file types.
 - **`projectUtils` script**
     - The functions here allow you to interface between the cloud and the consol computer.
 For instance, if you want to download files from the cloud there's a function to help you do that here!
-- **`readDicom` script**
+- **`readAndConvertDicomData` script**
-    - The purpose of these functions is to help you read the dicom files and do anything else (e.g., apply a mask) with them.
+    - The purpose of these functions is to help you (1) transfer dicom files back and forth from the cloud and (2) convert the dicom files to nifti files, which is a file format that is better for data analyses.